-Generally, the most you can pay in to your pension each tax year is £40,000.
+Generally the most you can pay into your pension each tax year is as much as you earn, up to £40,000.

-Including the current tax year, that could mean you are able to make a pension contribution of up to £160,000 and receive tax relief.
-If you’re a 45% taxpayer, for example, the effective cost to you could be as low as £88,000, with the government giving you back as much as £72,000 in tax relief.
+Including the current tax year, that could mean you’re able to make a pension contribution of up to £160,000 including tax relief.

 The benefits for high earners

-- You had a pension in each tax year you wish to carry forward from, regardless of whether or not you actually made a contribution (the State Pension doesn’t count).
+- You had a pension in each year you wish to carry forward from, whether or not you made a contribution (the State Pension doesn’t count).

-- You have earnings in the current tax year of at least the total amount you are contributing.
-Although this does not apply to contributions your employer makes.
+- You have earnings of at least the total amount you are contributing this tax year.
+Alternatively, your employer could contribute to your pension.

-There are other factors to consider if you or your employer have contributed to other pensions in addition to your SIPP or you have been a member of a final salary scheme - please download the Annual Allowance & Carry Forward Factsheet for details.
+There are other factors to consider if you or your employer have contributed to other pensions in addition to your SIPP or you have been a member of a final salary scheme.
+Learn more in our Annual Allowance & Carry Forward Factsheet.